 5. Alzheimer’s Association Free Online Courses

 Alz.org offers a wide variety of free educational material!
 Subjects range from financial planning to understanding behavior.
 Courses are led by professionals who work with Alzheimer’s and dementia patients.
 You can also find local class listings on this website!

 Caregiver Training University offers training certification for professionals and family caregivers.
 The online course is self-paced and costs $59.
 Coursework includes training on:

 - Basic Hygiene

 - And, more…

 These are departments that are designated by states to address the needs of seniors at the regional and local levels.
 They connect adults with disabilities and senior citizens with the help, enrichment, and other resources necessary for their life quality to thrive.
 If you’re looking for local training or support for family caregivers, then visit an Area Agency on Aging.

 Need nutritional help?
 Then check out Best Senior Meal Services of 2022

 Need something else?

-Looking for more great articles?
+Looking for more great articles on home care?
 Then start here!